 In 2021, Typhoon Odette hit the Philippines, changing 8 million lives forever.
 People like Arnold lost their homes, their livelihoods, and their loved ones.
 They have done little to cause the climate crisis, but bear its worst consequences.

-Meanwhile, for 60 years, oil giant Shell knew that fossil fuels cause dangerous climate change, which has roughly doubled the chance of an event like Typhoon Odette.
+Meanwhile, evidence suggests oil giant Shell knew for 60 years that fossil fuels cause dangerous climate change, which has roughly doubled the chance of a disaster like Typhoon Odette.

 Yet instead of changing course when they learned the truth, they misled the public and doubled down on fossil fuels.
 They chose protecting their profits over protecting people.